-However, foot pain is a major problem today, even though very, very few people are actually born with problems that would cause them to feel pain in their feat.
+However, foot pain is a major problem today, even though very, very few people are actually born with problems that would cause them to feel pain in their feet.

-The reality is that when we feel pain in our feet, it’s usually because of how we act and care for our feet in a day to day basis.
+The reality is that when we feel pain in our feet, it’s usually because of how we act and care for our feet on a day to day basis.

-The average person takes anywhere from five thousand to ten thousands steps every day, putting much more stress and pressure on our feet then you’d think.
+The average person takes anywhere from five thousand to ten thousand steps every day, putting much more stress and pressure on our feet then you’d think.